MistyCommunity/Documentation/src/content/docs/apps/command-center.md

 **Note:** If Misty loses pose after generating a map, she will need to generate a new map and start over.

 **Note:** It can be difficult to drive Misty manually and maintain the low speeds required for her to map an area without losing [pose](./#obtaining-pose).
-If you are unable to successfully map an area with the API Explorer, you may be able to generate a map programmatically by coding Misty to very slowly explore an area.
+If you are unable to successfully map an area with the Command Center, you may be able to generate a map programmatically by coding Misty to very slowly explore an area.

 To map: ![Mapping controls](../../../assets/images/command_center_mapping.png)

 1. Before you start mapping, follow the above instructions to obtain pose.
 2. Click **Start Mapping**.
 After a few seconds, the **Pose** indicator should turn from red to green.
 If it does not turn green, follow the instructions to obtain pose above, then try again.
-3. Select one of the drive options (**Turn in Circle**, etc.) or use the **Locomotion: Manual Driving** controls to drive Misty yourself.
+3. Use the **Manual Driving** controls to drive Misty yourself.
 Move Misty SLOWLY around a small space (start with an area no more than 20’ x 20’).
 4. If **Pose** stays green, allow Misty to build a complete map of the area she's in. _If **Pose** turns from green to red while you are mapping, try the following:_
     * Click **Stop**, then try driving Misty backward for a second.
 Wait a few seconds and see if she gets pose again.
     * If that doesn't work, click **Stop Mapping**, then click **Start Mapping** again.